front-end-intermediate/5-express/readme.md

 app.use(express.urlencoded({ extended: false }));
 ```

-The HTML form elements have an attribute named enctype, if not specified, its value defaults to "application/x-www-form-urlencoded".
+The HTML form elements have an attribute named `enctype`, if not specified, its value defaults to "application/x-www-form-urlencoded".

 Use promise chaining in scripts.js: